 One Pot Turkey Pasta

-As seen in: Simple Cooking, Maximum Flavor
+Section: Simple Cooking, Maximum Flavor

 This one-pot wonder combines lean ground turkey with gluten-free penne pasta, colorful vegetables, and a savory tomato broth.
 The dish comes together in just 30 minutes, making it perfect for busy weeknights.
 Italian seasonings, balsamic vinegar, and nutritional yeast create a depth of flavor, while fresh spinach adds color and nutrition.
 Everything cooks in a single skillet for minimal cleanup, and the dish yields generous portions with excellent protein content.
 Versatile enough for customization with various proteins or additional ingredients like cheese or wine for different flavor profiles.